d12frosted/elpa-mirror/stable-melpa/imenu-extra-readme.txt

 (add-hook 'js2-mode-hook
           (lambda ()
+            ;; original js2-mode setup ...

+            ;; at the end of mode hook
             (require 'imenu-extra)
             (imenu-extra-auto-setup '(("tdd.it" "^[ \t]*it('\\([^']+\\)" 1)
                                       ("tdd.desc" "^[ \t]*describe('\\([^']+\\)" 1))))
+Tips:
+  - Set `imenu-extra-process-item-function' to process extra imenu items

 Usage,
   Use imenu as usual.